ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFAnnotation.rst

 pointing device's button is pressed.

-PDF widgets, which is a type of annnotation, may also have associated Javascript handles that are executed when certain events occur.
+PDF widgets, which is a type of annnotation, may also have associated Javascript functions that are executed when certain events occur.

 Therefore it is important to tell an PDFAnnotation when the pointing device's cursor enters/exits an annotation, when it's button is